The Boys Next Door (1985 film): Production

-Principal photography began on August 13, 1984 on a $5 million budget on location in Los Angeles.

-Maxwell Caulfield says it was the first film he had made since Grease 2.
+Casting

+Penelope Spheeris' first choice to play the lead role of Roy Alston was Nicolas Cage, but the actor turned the project down.

+Maxwell Caulfield nearly turned the film down due to its violent content, but was convinced to take the part by his wife Juliet Mills.
+At the time, he was frustrated over the lack of work following his starring part in Grease 2, and channeled many of his frustrations into his performance.
+He said in a 2001 interview:

 I couldn't get arrested for a year and a half, then Penelope Spheeris went totally with a gut instinct on that and I am forever indebted to her for that.
 Unfortunately, it never really got released because New World Pictures were going under just as we finished.
 Working with Charlie Sheen was one of the reasons I held up my end of the picture.
 He is a spunky little character, man, and it was fun riding around with him.
 And Patti D'Arbanville was a doll.

-MPAA cuts
+Before Charlie Sheen was cast, Crispin Glover auditioned for the part of Bo and did a screen test with Caulfield.
+According to the audio commentary for the film, Spheeris said Glover's performance was "too psychotic".

+Filming

+Principal photography began on August 13, 1984 on a $5 million budget on location in Los Angeles.
+Shooting took place at Reseda Charter High School, the Venice Beach Boardwalk, Westwood, the La Brea Tar Pits, the Hollywood Hills, and Santa Monica Boulevard.

+Editing

 According to director Penelope Spheeris' DVD commentary, The Boys Next Door had to be cut and submitted to the MPAA ten times to get an R rating.
 Scenes that were cut or changed include: